 Putting each plant too close to another will provide you with other problems as well!

 Harvesting lavender is not the hardest job in the world.
 But, inadequate spacing between plants can make it harder to access each lavender stalk.
-Plus, there are chances that stems of two plants become entangled with each other.
+Plus, there are chances that the stems of two plants become entangled with each other.

 Once stems are intertwined, separating them becomes close to impossible!
 Also, forcing your way to the lavender is not an option.